 Scattering ashes by air.
 While there are no state laws on the matter, federal aviation laws do prohibit dropping any objects that might cause harm to people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in New Mexico, see Making Funeral Arrangements in New Mexico.
+For more information about funeral laws in New Mexico, see New Mexico Home Funeral Laws.

 To find out more about funerals and other final arrangements, see Nolo's section on Getting Your Affairs in Order.

 Get It Together, by Melanie Cullen (Nolo), helps you gather and organize the essential details of your life for yourself and your family.